malefici/tt89up/README.md

 ./manage.py execute_tasks
 ```

-With this command we imitate jobs queue and processing tasks manually.
+With this command we can imitate jobs queue or processing tasks manually or use with `systemd`.
+Also this command can
+be used with `crond` but one minute is one minute.

 ## Some words about

 Long polling is a alternative for WebSockets.
 You can test it with stopped Tornado server.

 I did not understand task variant with diagrams.
 I hope that it is what you want.